OrelsProjects/writestack-blogs/src/blogs/add-byline.md

 ### Can I change the byline after adding it?
 Yes.
 You can edit or remove the byline at any time by going back into the post editor and modifying the byline settings.

+### Can I remove the byline after adding it?
+Yes.
+You can remove the byline at any time by going back into the post editor and click 'x' next to your name in the byline section.

 ---